Long-eared hedgehog

 The long-eared hedgehog (Hemiechinus auritus) is a species of hedgehog native to Central Asian countries and some countries of the Middle East.
 The long-eared hedgehog lives in burrows that it either makes or finds and is distinguished by its long ears.
 It is considered one of the smallest Middle Eastern hedgehogs.
 This hedgehog is insectivorous but may also feed on small vertebrates and plants.
 In captivity they can live for over 7 years.

-Since the long-eared hedgehog is naturally parasite prone and can carry diseases as bad as plague, it is highly recommended that, if kept as a pet, it should be purchased from a respected dealer.
 Wild hedgehogs have been found to carry Rhipicephalus sanguineus, the brown dog tick, which can transmit Boutonneuse fever.